amrahm/MonitorBrightnessScheduler/README.md

 # Monitor Brightness Scheduler
-Simple Windods tray program to adjust the brightness of all external monitors over the course of the day using ddc/ci
+Simple Windows tray program to adjust the brightness of all external monitors over the course of the day using ddc/ci

 * Quickly adjust the brightness and set a duration for how long it should stay at that